benjamin-berhault/benjamin-berhault.github.io/_posts/2020-09-02-enable-network-connectivity-between-docker-containers-on-centos-8 copy.md

 The SSIDB database for <b>Microsoft SQL Server Integration Services</b> provides us everything we need to correctly monitor SSIS jobs and packages without having to reinvent the wheel so take advantage of it.

-Here we will see how to query the SSISDB database to monitor SSIS jobs and packages allow us the ability to build reports of the form:
+Here we will see how to query the SSISDB database to monitor SSIS jobs and packages letting us the ability to build reports of the form:

 <div class="row">
   <div class="col grid s12 m6 l6">